Back to top anchor

 In a medical emergency, athletes should always get the treatment they need without hesitation.

-Ultimately, athletes are responsible for the substances in their body and the methods on the List; and, athlete entourage are also liable for anti-doping rule violations if determined to be complicit.
-Consequently, if there is any doubt as to the status of a substance or method, it is important that you contact DFSNZ for advice.
-The most important rule for athletes to remember is that if you are not 100% sure, don’t take it until you check with DFSNZ and ensure it is not on the prohibited list.
-Points to note:
+Athlete entourage are also liable for anti-doping rule violations if determined to be complicit.
+Consequently, if there is any doubt as to the status of a substance or method, you must contact the Sport Integrity Commission for advice.
+The most important rule for athletes to remember is that if you are not 100 per cent sure, don’t take it until you check with the Sport Integrity Commission and ensure it is not on the prohibited list.

 Supplements